jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 3.  **Asynchronous Operations**: Use appropriate async patterns (like `asyncio` integrated with the Qt event loop) or dedicated threads for long-running tasks to avoid blocking the UI.
 4.  **Settings Management**: Use the `SettingsService` for all setting access and modification in both Python and QML.
 5.  **Error Handling**: Implement robust error handling (see `frontend/error_handler.py`) and provide user feedback where appropriate (logging isn't always sufficient).
+6.  **Singleton Pattern for Shared State**: For state that needs to persist across screen navigations (like chat history), use a singleton pattern.
+Register a single Python instance (e.g., `ChatController` as `ChatService`) using `qmlRegisterSingletonInstance` and access it directly from QML (`ChatService.method()`).
+Avoid creating stateful logic components directly within QML screens that are dynamically loaded/replaced.
-6.  **Documentation**: Keep this document updated as the application evolves.
+7.  **Documentation**: Keep this document updated as the application evolves.

 ## Implementation Plan (Current Focus: Chat Enhancements)